justyntemme/gonzoSoftware/nextwave/content/post/containerizeitall.md

 ~~~~~

 ### Docker compose
 Docker compose is a great tool for managing multi-container setups.
 The highlight of this setup is how easy it is to simply call another container.
 For example, if I have one container `reverse proxy` and one container `web-server` I can specify in my nginx.conf to forward all traffic for the server `web-server.com` to `http://web-server/` as seen in the engine.conf above.
-Yes, it's that easy, you simply call the network address, whatever you named the container in your docker-compose file.
-Here is an example docker-compose file I use in production.
+Yes, it's that easy, you simply call the network address, whatever you named the container in your Docker-compose file.
+Here is an example Docker-compose file I use in production.

 Here the reverse proxy container is defined, as well as the volumes for the SSL certifications.
 Notice port 80, and 443 are exposed.
 However, no other container has any ports exposed.
 This is one of the main benefits of multi-container networking.
 I only expose what I choose to expose and keep the backend DB's from needing to be seen by the public.